Same YAML simplicity, with EU residency and connectors included

 - You need enterprise connectors (Kafka, SQS, Stripe, Email, PostgreSQL)

-- You want observability and hosting included, not as paid add-ons
+- You want observability and hosting included on every plan

 Use CrewAI when